Niltonsf/unstuck-quiz-generator-web/README.md

-# 🧠 Unstuck Quiz Generator
+# 🧠 Unstuck Quiz Generator Frontend

 Generate 10 quiz questions from any uploaded PDF file using AI.
 This project features a **Next.js** frontend and a **FastAPI** backend.